themaplelab/swan/README.md

 ### Currently working on

 - typestate analysis with the eventual goal of integrating [CogniCrypt](https://github.com/CROSSINGTUD/CryptoAnalysis) into SWAN
-- Swift Standard Library modeling
+- Language and Swift Standard Library modeling
 - iOS lifecycle support
 - ... and much more!